edwarner/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)

 It appears from the panel plot above that on weekdays the highest steps per interval occur early and late in the day.
-However, on the weekends, the steps per day tend to be more consistent throughout the daywith the peaks being more frequently throughout the midday.
+However, on the weekends, the steps per day tend to be more consistent throughout the day with the peaks being more frequently throughout the midday.